Washington Court Records

 Tacoma, WA 98411

-Upon submission of the application forms, the DCS sends a written reply within seven to ten days.
-Applicants can call (800) 457–6202 for any inquiry about the enrolment process.
+Upon submission of the application forms, the DCS typically sends a written reply within 7-10 days.
+Applicants may call (800) 457–6202 for any inquiries about the enrollment process.

 How Do I Get Out of Paying Child Support in Washington?

-- Non Recurring income: If the court calculated a particular source of income that is irregular, it may deviate from the standard amount and have it reviewed.
+- Non-recurring income: If the court calculates an irregular source of income, it may deviate from the standard amount and have it reviewed.

 - Additional sources of support: The court may reduce the standard amount paid by a parent in circumstances where the child receives monetary support from other family relatives, gifts, prizes, or has a unique source of income.

-- Residential schedule: If the child resides with the parent obligated to pay for a more significant amount of time, the court may decrease their support payment.
-The court considers the expenses incurred by the parent during the time the child spends with them.
+- Residential schedule: If the child resides with the parent and is obligated to pay for more time, the court may decrease their support payment.
+The court generally considers the expenses incurred by the parent during the time the child spends with them.

-- Minor dependents from other relationships: The court may excuse parents from paying the standard amount if they have children from other relationships that they are obligated to pay support.
+- Minor dependents from other relationships: The court may excuse parents from paying the standard amount if they have children from different relationships whom they are obligated to pay support.

 What is Back Child Support in Washington?

-Back child support in Washington State refers to the past-due payments that a parent obligated to perform child support owes.
+Back child support in Washington State refers to the past-due payments owed by a parent obligated to perform child support.
 The custodial parent is entitled to receive such arrears payments.
-Per RCW 26.18.055, Child support debts can become liens against the properties the debtor has ownership on.
+Per RCW 26.18.055, Child support debts can become liens against the properties the debtor owns.

 How Do I Get Back Child Support Paid in Washington?

 The Division of Child Support enforces back child support payments.
-Interested persons could claim back child support if the parent obligated to cover child support expenses fail to make the payments.
+Interested persons could claim back child support if the parent obligated to cover child support expenses fails to make the payments.

-Interested persons can contact the DCS to get in touch with a Support Enforcement Officer (SEO) who can assist them with the process.
+Interested parties may contact the DCS to speak with a Support Enforcement Officer (SEO) who can assist them with the process.
 Such persons may also refer the case to court and file liens against the debtor’s property or assets.

-Is There a Washington Statute of Limitation on Child Support?
+Is There a Washington Statute of Limitations on Child Support?

-Under RCW 4.56.210, the statute of limitation on child support in Washington is ten years from the day the youngest child becomes eighteen years of age.
-The DCS cannot enforce any unpaid child support debts after the statute of limitations period elapses.
-However, parents with unpaid child support may sign a Waiver of Statute of Limitation form that allows the DCS to collect overdue child support payments indefinitely.
+Under RCW 4.56.210, the statute of limitations on child support in Washington is 10 years from the day the youngest child turns 18.
+The DCS may not enforce any unpaid child support debts after the statute of limitations period elapses.
+However, parents with unpaid child support may sign a Waiver of Statute of Limitations form that allows the DCS to collect overdue child support payments indefinitely.